 If the Board establishes a police department, the Superintendent/designee shall develop standard operating procedures governing the department.

+The District police department shall provide criminal history records information to a requesting agency when that requesting agency is conducting a basic suitability or fitness assessment for federal or contractor employees under 5 U.S.C. sec 9101 in accordance with KRS 17.162.

 Training Requirements